 - Waterfowl Retrieval Zone (see map key ) - no hunting except deer during the gun deer season is allowed in this zone which buffers the boundary line between the Horicon National Wildlife Refuge and the Horicon Marsh State Wildlife Area.
 Legally killed or crippled game may be retrieved by dog or hand.

 State property prohibited activities

-In addition to the prohibited activities listed in the Wisconsin hunting regulations pamphlets, the following are also prohibited on the Horicon Marsh Wildlife Area:
+In addition to the prohibited activities listed in the Wisconsin hunting regulations pamphlets, there are additional activities prohibited on the Horicon Marsh Wildlife Area.